antonylima/calculator/README.md

-A simple and beaultiful Calculator
+A simple and beautiful Calculator